andreped/GradientAccumulator/README.md

 However, a TF 1 implementation can be found in the [H2G-Net repository](https://github.com/andreped/H2G-Net/blob/main/src/utils/accum_optimizers.py#L139).

 ## Acknowledgements
 This implementation is derived from the work of @fsx950223, @stefan-falk, and others, which is a closed PR https://github.com/tensorflow/addons/pull/2525 to TF-addons.
+The model wrapper solution was also inspired by [this thread](https://stackoverflow.com/a/66524901) on stack overflow.
 Hence, all credit to them and the people who contributed to the work!
-Sadly, the proposed implementation was not merged, as there were some unresolved issues with it, especially regarding multi-GPU training.
-However, I believe the current implementation is working well for single-GPU scenarios, which should already be of interest to the community.
+This could not have been possible without the people asking the right questions and the people contributing with solutions!

+This repository serves as a open solution for everyone to use, until TF/Keras integrates a proper solution into their framework(s).